-It's important that you understand the differences between the two 'reputational harm' causes of action, defamation vs. false light, so that you can better assess the strength and scope of your claim and the things you need to prove to win your case.
+It's important that you understand the differences between the two "reputational harm" causes of action, defamation vs. false light.
+This will give you a better understanding of the strengths and scope of your claim and the things you need to prove to win your case.

 Defamation and False Light: Comparing the Elements

 Defamation and false light are similar causes of action that relate to disclosures of false or misleading information.
 Because there's substantial overlap between the two causes of action, many states -- such as Colorado -- don't recognize false light as a separate cause of action.

-To start with, let's take a look at the basic causes of action for both defamation and false light.
+To start, let's take a look at the basic causes of action for both defamation and false light.

 The Parts of a Defamation Claim

-For defamation, the plaintiff must prove the following elements:
+For a defamation claim, the plaintiff must prove the following:

 - The statement caused injury to the plaintiff's reputation

 - The statement was false

-- If the plaintiff is a public figure, then the defendant must have made the false statement intentionally or with reckless disregard of the plaintiff's rights.
+- If the plaintiff is a public figure, then the defendant must have made the false statement intentionally or with reckless disregard for the plaintiff's rights.
 The same is true if the plaintiff was not necessarily a public figure but was instead still involved in some newsworthy event or some other event that drew interest from the public.

-Truth is a complete defense, no matter how injurious the statement may have been.
-Essentially, a defendant can publically make any statement about the plaintiff, no matter how reputationally damaging or embarrassing, so long as that statement is truthful.
-If a plaintiff cheated on his wife, for example, then the plaintiff can't effectively sue a defendant for having published that fact in a magazine or newspaper.
+Truth is a complete defense against defamation, no matter how injurious the statement may have been.
+Essentially, a defendant can publicly make any statement about the plaintiff, no matter how reputationally damaging or embarrassing, so long as that statement is truthful.
+If a plaintiff cheated on their spouse, for example, then the plaintiff can't sue a defendant for having published that fact in a magazine or newspaper.
 Since the statement wouldn't be a falsity, the plaintiff will have to sue on other grounds (for instance, public disclosure of private facts), if applicable in their state.